+Empirically, energy consumption decreases as the policy lowers the supply setpoint temperature $T^{\mathrm{set}}_{\mathrm{sup}}$ until the indoor temperature $T_{\mathrm{room}}$ approaches the comfort limit.
+Hence, at the optimum, the comfort constraint is typically active:

+with the complementarity condition $\lambda\,J_C(\pi_\theta)=0$.
+When constraint violations occur infrequently, standard Lagrangian updates adjust $\lambda$ only upon violations, which may lead to underestimation of the cost critic.
+The smoothed log-barrier, in contrast, provides a non-zero gradient near the boundary, steering the policy toward informative boundary states without requiring repeated violations.

-With the help of the linear smoothed log barrier function, we are able to solve the constrained RL problem via SGD.
-CSAC-LB~\cite{zhang2024constrained} follows the setup of SAC-Lag~\cite{ray2019benchmarking} and uses double-Q critic networks not only to learn the reward but also the cost of constraint violation by taking the maximum of the two cost critic networks.
-This approach helps mitigate the underestimation of the Q-value of cost caused by constraint violations.
-This is especially helpful for heating systems in the collected replay buffer, where most of the transitions are free of constraints, subsequently causing an underestimation of the Q-value for cost.
+With the help of the linear smoothed log-barrier function, the constrained RL problem can be optimized directly via stochastic gradient descent.
+CSAC-LB~\cite{zhang2024constrained} follows the setup of SAC-Lag~\cite{ray2019benchmarking} and employs double-$Q$ critic networks not only for the reward but also for the cost of constraint violation, taking the maximum of the two cost estimates to mitigate underestimation:

-The linear smoothed log barrier function maintains a minimal, non-zero gradient even when constraints are met, resulting in a sub-optimal solution.
-To address this and ensure convergence towards the optimal solution of the original RL objective while adhering to constraints, CSAC-LB introduces a modification by applying a ReLU activation to the input of $\psi(x)$, shifting it $+1$ along the positive axis.
-This adjusted variant is referred to as $\Tilde{\psi}^{*}(x)$, with $d$ representing the cost limit, $x$ being the estimation of the Q-value from the cost critic network, and $\mu > 1$:
+where $Q_{c,1}$ and $Q_{c,2}$ are the cost critics, $d$ denotes the constraint threshold.
+The smoothed barrier function $\psi(\cdot)$ replaces hard penalty clipping with a differentiable surrogate, yielding continuous gradients near the boundary and allowing both policy and critics to be optimized end-to-end via SGD.

-Applying CSAC-LB to heating system control offers a distinct advantage: given the specific nature of the objectives and constraints in these tasks, the optimal solution typically resides at the boundary between the feasible and infeasible sets.
-This positioning encourages exploration along the boundary, enhancing the agent's accuracy in estimating Q-values for both rewards and costs.
-Leveraging the linear smoothed log barrier function, CSAC-LB facilitates more focused exploration within valuable areas, significantly boosting data efficiency.
-In contrast, methods based on Lagrangian updates may engage in excessive, less productive exploration within either the feasible or infeasible sets due to their inherent update mechanisms and the data distribution in the replay buffer.
+Applying CSAC-LB to heating-system control offers a distinct advantage: due to the nature of the objectives and comfort constraints, the optimal policy typically operates near the boundary between feasible and infeasible regions.
+This property naturally encourages exploration along the boundary, improving the accuracy of both reward and cost estimation.
+By leveraging the linear smoothed log-barrier, CSAC-LB promotes focused exploration within informative regions and enhances data efficiency.
+In contrast, Lagrangian-based methods often induce excessive or uninformative exploration within either the feasible or infeasible set, owing to their sparse violation updates and the biased data distribution in the replay buffer.